TheCharlatan/thecharlatan.github.io/_posts/2020-05-12-COLDCARD-Supply-Chain.md

 new code cannot be loaded until the PIN is set, and there is no way to clear main PIN.*

-In the following I will show that this is not true.
-There is indeed a simple way to clear the main PIN in the firmware, which in turn allows for a supply chain attack (or as they state interception from the factory).
+In the following I will show that both these claims are not true.
+There is indeed a simple way to clear the main PIN in the firmware, which in turn does a factory reset.
+This allows for a supply chain attack (or as they call it interception from the factory).

 ### The exploit